 Having successfully packed a sustainable wardrobe, we are intimately familiar with what works and what doesn’t.
 Want the inside scoop?
 Let’s dive in!

-Disclaimer: this post contains affiliate links.
+Disclaimer: this post may contain affiliate links.
 If you choose to purchase anything through these links, we receive a small commission at no cost to you.
 This helps us travel and continue to produce content on this site, so click away!

-There are five main categories to what we need to pack: clothing, toiletries, camera gear, living essentials, and travel essentials.
-Our camera gear is probably the only thing that won’t be much different from a shorter trip (with maybe a few minor cutbacks), but there are certainly variances on the others.
+There are five main categories to what travel gear we need to pack: clothing, toiletries, camera gear, living essentials, and travel essentials.
+Our camera gear is probably the only thing that isn’t much different from a shorter trip (with maybe a few minor cutbacks), but there are certainly variances on the others.

-Just behind camera gear, we thought about clothing.
+Just behind camera gear, clothing is forefront on our minds.
 Instead of packing 10 unique outfits and doing a massive load of laundry upon our return, our mindset has shifted to the minimum articles of clothing absolutely necessary to get us to the next sink for hand-washing.
-We also want each item to be durable and useful in multiple situations – mix and match are great!
-And bonus if they don’t stink between washings, because who knows if we’ll need to wear them more than once before we can do laundry?
+We also want each item to be durable and useful in multiple situations – mix and match are ideal!
+And bonus if they don’t stink between washings, because who knows if we’d need to wear them more than once before we can do laundry?